makskliczkowski/MachineLearningLearning/Paintings/README.md

 After that we unfreeze last convolutional layers and owing to that the network provides us with a .h5 file.
 Reminder - we can change the column of the trained parameters, yet only 65% max has been achieved for the others.
 The loss function is categorical crossentropy as in most multi-categories project.
 Also, a few activation functions have been used, yet, with all probabilistic ones, there's no much gain using one or another.

+The network is trained to predict the type of art, and the types are listed in the .xls files, there are 13 of them.
+Not all columns can probably predicted accurately as not all informations is provided just by looking at the picture.
+Probably, multilabel system for other columns would work quite better, one can try to test it, as it is not much work.

 Here we have also the testModel function with flow_from_dataframe predictions.
 There is a problem with that so:

 * [x] CREATE WORKING MODEL WITH GOOD EVALUATION